jamesplease/router-comparison/README.md

 When an error occurs when doing a transition, some routers allow you to specify an `error` state to enter.

+UI-Router and Stateman provide events to manage this.

 ##### Thoughts

 :+1: